 7 Edit your RAW fog images

 Although I recommend editing your RAW images, do so minimally.
-You don’t need to change much to create stunning eerie or dreamy photographs.
-You can use Lightroom for Mobile or Snapseed on our phone.
+You don’t need to change much to create stunning eerie, or dreamy photographs.
+You can use Lightroom for Mobile or Snapseed on your phone.
 You can easily tune the image by making color adjustments, using black and white, and changing contrast, brightness, shadows, white balance, and saturation with both of these applications.

 8 Use a telephoto lens